swizard0/kdtree-demo/README.md

 ![kdtree visualizer](images/screenshot_00.png "KD-Tree visualizer")

-Please see [screencast](https://youtu.be/llYTyatH1ps) clip for usage hints.
+Please see [this screencast](https://youtu.be/llYTyatH1ps) clip for usage hints (collision detector) or [this](https://youtu.be/zXnJgRj0zdQ) for nearest neighbours search.

 ## Build instructions